How To Avoid Eye Strain At Work

 Firstly, make sure that you are using an LCD screen.
 These screens, unlike tube screens, have less glare and often include anti-reflective surfaces.

-Furthermore, tweak the brightness settings on your computer so that they are closest to the ambient light in your office.
+Furthermore, adjust the brightness settings on your computer so that they are as close as possible to the ambient light in your office.
 If the whiteness of the background of your webpage is a source of light in the room, your computer is most likely too bright.

-Also, you should increase the size of the text when reading or typing as this will reduce the amount of strain on your eye.
+Additionally, consider increasing the size of the text when reading or typing, as this can reduce the strain on your eyes.

 You could also choose to change the colour temperature of your monitor.

-Since blue light is generally harder on your eyes, switching to red or orange hues that have longer wavelengths can reduce the strain put on your eyes.
+Since blue light is generally more harsh on your eyes, switching to red or orange hues with longer wavelengths can help reduce the strain on your eyes.

-You can also manage the colour temperature of your screen through settings in the control panel (Windows) or Systems Preferences (Mac).
+You can also adjust the colour temperature of your screen through settings in the Control Panel (Windows) or System Preferences (Mac).

 All of these simple strategies can help you avoid immediate discomfort while also avoiding long-term damage to your eyesight.

-You can buy eye drops from your local pharmacy or from online services such as Prescription Doctor.
+You can purchase eye drops from your local pharmacy or through online services like Prescription Doctor.
 While no prescription is required for these kinds of eye drops, you should speak to your doctor or pharmacist to ensure they are safe for you.